phn/pytpm/doc/overview.rst

 =======

 `Jeff Percival`_ wrote the TPM__ C library.
-See src/tpm/TPM_LICENSE.txt for TPM license.
+See :file:`src/tpm/TPM_LICENSE.txt` for TPM license.
 The version used here was obtained from the coords_ package of the astrolib_ library.
-Send email to prasanthhn@gmail.com for reporting errors, comments, suggestions etc., for the *pytpm* library.
+Send email to user prasanthhn, at the gmail.com domain, for reporting errors, comments, suggestions etc., for the PyTPM library.

 __ Telescope Pointing Machine

 License
 =======

-See src/tpm/TPM_LICENSE.txt for TPM license.
-Code for the python binding itself is released under the BSD license.
-See LICENSE.txt.
+See :file:`src/tpm/TPM_LICENSE.txt` for TPM license.
+Code for the python binding itself is released under the BSD license; see LICENSE.txt.